xmtp/XIPs/XIPs/xip-5-message-content-types.md

 #### Content Type Identifier and Parameters

 `ContentTypeId` identifies the type and format of the information contained in the content.
 It needs to carry enough information to be able to route the decoding process to the correct decoding machinery.
-As such the identifier should carry following bits of information:
+As such the identifier should carry the following bits of information:

 * authority ID
 * content type ID